rwtodd/org.rwtodd.crypto.spritz/elisp_version/README.md

 ## Multibyte Characters

-I think as long as we assume you want to use the elisp version for text files, I have successfully managed to round-trip UTF-8 characters without munging them.
+I think as long as you want to use the elisp version for text files, I have successfully managed to round-trip UTF-8 characters without munging them.
 It's harder than it seems like it should be!